Photo of Queen Elizabeth

 6. Royal tours of Australia

 Queen Elizabeth II reads a speech in Sydney, 1954.
-Royal tours of Australia by the British royal family have been taking place since 1867.
-Since then, there have been over fifty visits by a member of the Royal Family, though only six of those came before 1954.
-Elizabeth II is the only reigning monarch of Australia to have set foot on Australian ...
+Since 1867, the British royal family has visited Australia over fifty times, with only six visits before 1954.
+Elizabeth II is the first and only reigning monarch of Australia to have set foot on Australian soil; she first did so on 3 February 1954, when she was 27 years old.
+During her sixteen journeys, the Queen visited every Australian ...

 7. 1954 Royal Visit